This notice announces an application submitted for a Department of the Army (DA) Permit, subject to Section 10 of the Rivers and Harbors Act of 1899:

 Written statements received in this office on or before the closing date will become a part of the official record and will be considered in the determination on this permit request.
 Any objections which are received during this period will be forwarded to the applicant for possible resolution before the determination is made whether to issue or deny the requested DA Permit.
 A permit will be granted unless its issuance is found to be contrary to the public interest.

 Information pertaining to this application is available for public examination during normal business hours upon prior request.
 This public notice and drawings are available for viewing by clicking on the "Attachments" link above in the right hand corner of this page.
-All comments regarding this proposal should be addressed to Kimberly J. Simpson, CELRL-RDN at the address noted above and should refer to the Public Notice Number LRL-2004-01010-kjs.
+All comments regarding this proposal should be addressed to Mr. Cody Thayer, CELRL-RDS at the address noted above and should refer to the Public Notice Number LRL-2017-768-cat.

 If you desire to submit your comments by email, you must comply with the following:

 a) In the subject line of your email, type in ONLY the Public Notice ID No. LRL-2017-768-cat.